 With his dinner secured, the captain turned our boat toward the shore and placed its nose onto a glittering white sand beach, where we disembarked for a visit to the hill tribe village of Ban Baw.
 For over 600 years the village has been inhabited by three different ethnicities: Lao Loum (the majority in Laos), Tai Lue and Shan.
 The 180 residents live together in harmony as family, communicating in Lao rather that their native tongues.
 Over the years they have developed similar customs, wearing indistinguishable clothing and celebrating events such as weddings in the same fashion.

-While this ethnic diversity is interesting, the village’s real claims to fame are the products produced by its residents.
+This ethnic diversity is interesting, however the village’s real claims to fame are the products produced by its residents.
 At the top of the hill, hand-loomed textiles were displayed on blankets lining both sides of the main dirt road.
 Woven from locally grown cotton and silk thread purchased in Luang Prabang, scarves and shawls were interlaced with gold lame thread that highlighted their intricate designs.
 I wandered between the women, looking for a more muted option among the brilliant reds, oranges and golds.
 Finally an ochre scarf with gold thread and brown fringe caught my eye, a perfect complement for my mostly khaki traveling wardrobe and only $5 US.

 While the women riffled through scarves the men had congregated around the still to sample Ban Baw’s other famous product, Lao Lao whiskey.
 Husked rice is soaked in water overnight, after which it is steamed, rinsed with clean water, then mixed with powdered steamed rice flour and the leaves of the sang bong tree.
 The mixture is placed in a large clay jar and left to ferment for about ten days.
 Finally, the stored rice mixture is boiled in a large pot where the steam rises and is caught on the pots lid.
 As it condenses and cools, the liquid drips out of a spout and into a waiting jar.
 While I did not sample, I was assured by those who did that it had quite a kick, as well it should have, given its alcohol level of 45-55% proof.

-Clutching our prizes, we slid back down the searing sands to our boat, where crew members greeted us with cold towels, icy glasses of water, and the welcome news that lunch was served.
+Clutching our prizes, we slid back down the searing sands to our Mekong River Cruise boat, where crew members greeted us with cold towels, icy glasses of water, and the welcome news that lunch was served.
 I wrapped the towel around my neck and loaded my plate with a smorgasbord of vegetarian dishes: vegetable curry, egg omelet, stir-fried rice and veggies, all topped with the best fish sauce and hot peppers I have ever tasted.